What is HubSpot CMS Hub Free?

 Self-hosted solutions built with multiple third party code components are particularly vulnerable to compromise.
 The impact of an unresolved security vulnerability can range from someone hacking into and changing your website, through to malicious actors accessing and stealing personal information gathered from your prospects on your website, and even gaining access to other connected systems.

 As mentioned above, since third parties are not able to create code that runs on the same servers as the HubSpot CMS, they are completely removed as potential cause of any security vulnerability - from the innocuous to the damaging.

 But furthermore, HubSpot goes to great lengths, every day, to ensure the security of their systems and your data.
 Measures include automated attack detection, system monitoring, code inspection, regular penetration testing, a bug bounty program and more.

-In addition to the effort it goes to ensure platform security, HubSpot also provides SSL certificates for all websites hosted on the CMS.
+In addition to the effort it goes to ensuring platform security, HubSpot also provides SSL certificates for all websites hosted on the CMS.

 An SSL certificate enables website access across the https protocol and secures the traffic between the user's browser and the web server, sending a positive signal to your visitors, especially if you are asking them to enter personally identifiable information as a part of your lead generation efforts.

 Enabling an SSL certificate will prevent visitors from receiving any in-browser security warnings, will allow your website to resolve at https URLs, and will make popular browsers display a padlock symbol or show part of your URL in green - highlighting the presence of the certificate.
 All of these help to build trust and confidence in your brand.
-On top of which, SSL is also a Google ranking factor, meaning your website may rank better when you have it in place.
+On top of this, SSL is also a Google ranking factor, meaning your website may rank better when you have it in place.

 The cost of procuring SSL certificates has come down in recent years, but the complexity of applying, configuring and maintaining them has remained relatively high.
-HubSpot CMS takes care of this all for you, automatically obtaining and applying a free LetsEncrypt SSL certificate to any domain that is connected to the system.
+HubSpot CMS takes care of this all for you, automatically obtaining and applying a free SSL certificate to any domain that is connected to the system.